Our Lady of Candelaria Parish Church (Silang): Church history

-The Franciscans started evangelizing Silang in 1585 with the permission of Cristobal de Salvatierra.
-After ten years, the parish was established on February 3, 1595.
-They built a small chapel made of light materials dedicated Saint Diego of Alcalá and a small school and took charge of Silang until 1611.
-Due to the request of an encomendero (grantee of an encomienda), Capt.
-Diego Jorge de Villalobos to the rector of the Society of Jesus in Manila, the Jesuits were assigned to Silang in May 1599.
-The first Jesuits in town was Diego Sanchez and Diego de Santiago.
-The first two Jesuits were followed by Luis Gomez, Francisco Almerici, Pedro Chirino, and Leonardo Scelsi.
+The Franciscans started evangelizing Silang in 1585 with the permission of Cristóbal de Salvatierra.
+After ten years, the parish was established on February 3, 1595, and they built a small chapel made of light materials dedicated to Saint Diego of Alcalá alongside a small school.
+The Franciscans ministered to Silang until 1611 as encomendero (grantee of an encomienda) Capt.
+Diego Jorge de Villalobos requested the rector of the Society of Jesus in Manila to assign Jesuits to the town in May 1599.
+The first Jesuits in town was Diego Sánchez and Diego de Santiago.
+The first two Jesuits were followed by Luis Gómez, Francisco Almerici, Pedro Chirino, and Leonardo Scelsi.
 The church and school built by the Franciscans was destroyed by fire on August 30, 1603.
-With a new order of priests to administer, the church and school previously built by the Franciscans were transferred in a new location and made even larger.
-The stone church was built from 1637 to 1639 under the auspices of Juan de Salazar and was dedicated to the Nuestra Senora de Candelaria in 1640.
-When the Jesuits were expelled from the Spanish colonies, the parish was taken over by the secular clergy in 1788, the Augustinian Recollects in 1849, back to the secular clergy in 1868, Congregation of the Immaculate Heart of Mary (CICM) in 1910, seculars in 1913, Columbans in 1936 and is now administered by the secular clergy since 1978.
+With a new group of priests to administer, the church and school previously built by the Franciscans were transferred in a new location and made even larger.
+The stone church was built from 1637 to 1639 under the auspices of Juan de Salazar and was dedicated to Nuestra Señora de Candelaria in 1640.
+When the Jesuits were expelled from Spanish lands, the parish was taken over by secular clergy in 1788, the Augustinian Recollects in 1849, again by secular clergy in 1868, then the Congregation of the Immaculate Heart of Mary (CICM) in 1910, the seculars for a third time in 1913, and Columbans in 1936.
+The church has been administered by secular clergy since 1978.